Signal-based programming for Mindstorms

 It's possible, even with Mindstorms 2.0, to replace the entire firmware on the controller brick with your own C program, while Mindstorms 3.0 (according to my understanding) has a full Linux device in the brick.
 Alternative runtimes exist for the 2.0 brick, including a completely open-source implementation of the JVM.
 So it should be possible to make an environment where Mindstorms robots could be programmed in the same way as the SAM labs cars.

 The project would be to implement this idea, either using Bluetooth communication to a host computer as the program runs or (preferably) using the Bluetooth only to download running configurations into the brick.
-As an extenstion, we might look at programs distrubuted (seamlessly!) across several bricks with Bluetooth communication between them.
+As an extension, we might look at programs distrubuted (seamlessly!) across several bricks with Bluetooth communication between them.